Floyd Mayweather Attacks Conor McGregor Net Worth: It Doesn’t Go Well

 Mayweather has always considered himself a businessman, and it is hard to argue with that when looking at his own net worth as well as his all-time payday ($220-230 million for a fight with Manny Pacquiao).

 People who would love to see “Money” get his comeuppance are hoping for a MMA fight between him and the UFC two-division champion.
-Until that happens, the Conor McGregor net worth will continue to be a target for the retired boxer.
+Until that happens, Conor McGregor’s net worth will continue to be a target for the retired boxer.

 But Floyd took a lot of heat today on Twitter and in the media — hat tip Fox Sports — for botching the actual Conor McGregor net worth by grossly underestimating it.